-Kia's 2018 Stinger is dressed to impress, but it packs a big punch
+Kia's first sports car is quicker than a Porsche Cayman

 Over the past decade, Kia has elevated itself from being little more than a punch line to being a legitimate competitor to the likes of Honda, Toyota, and the American Big Three.
-But Kia hasn’t built as solid a reputation when it comes to performance, something it hopes to change with the 2018 Stinger.
+But the brand hasn’t built as solid a reputation when it comes to performance, something it hopes to change with the 2018 Kia Stinger.

 Unveiled at the 2017 Detroit Auto Show, the Stinger is Kia’s first real attempt at a performance car, and a novel proposition in general.
 It combines rear-wheel drive with a practical four-door sedan body, something not currently available from any other non-luxury brand.
 Here’s everything we know about the Stinger so far.

-Note: Update: We’ve added information about the Stinger’s acceleration, pricing, interior dimensions, and suspension setup.